tawmae/tawmae.github.io/spotify.md

 - `!vol [Number]`

    Sets the volume of the player.
 Can also be a number like `+10` or `-10` to add/subtract to/from the current volume.
+Not entering `[Number]` will output the current volume to chat.

 - `!devices`